 - What happens if I move to another Local Authority area?

 Who needs an EHCP?

-Most children and young people (yp) with special educational needs will have the help given to them without the need for an EHCP.
-EHCP’s are for children and young people who have special educational needs or disabilities that cannot be met by the extra support that is available at their early years provider, school or college.
-This extra support is called SEN support (For more information please see our booklet on SEN support, which is available to download from our website)
+Most children and young people (YP) with special educational needs will have extra help given to them without the need for an EHCP.
+EHCP’s are for children and young people who have special educational needs or disabilities that cannot be met by the extra support that must be available in a mainstream setting.
+This extra support is called SEN support (For more information please see our booklet on SEN support, which is available to download from our website).

 A few children and young people have such significant needs that an EHC needs assessment should not be delayed.

 In considering whether an EHC needs assessment is necessary, the Local Authority should consider whether there is evidence that despite the early years provider, school or post-16 institution having taken relevant and purposeful action to identify, assess and meet the special educational needs of the child or young person, the child or young person has not made expected progress.
 (9.14)